 The acclaimed Barbara and Halsey Sandford Studio Artist Program at Kentucky Opera brings young professional opera singers to Louisville to train and expand their experience as they prepare for their careers.
 With nearly 400 young singers auditioning for limited positions, the Kentucky Opera Studio Artists offers some of the most talented upcoming voices to be heard in North America.

 Studio Artists with Kentucky Opera participate in Main Stage productions covering roles, performing comprimario roles, and singing in the chorus.
-They are the principal performers in a collaborative semi-staged concert opera with regional partner orchestras and arts partners, as well as in the Composer Workshop, a composer in residence project with the University of Louisville School of Music.
+They are the principal performers in various projects, including: a collaborative semi-staged concert opera with regional partner orchestras and arts partners; The Composer Workshop, a composer in residence project with the University of Louisville School of Music; and education and family audience programming.
 Resident composers work extensively with Studio Artists over the course of production.
 Composers in residence have included Jake Heggie, Ben Moore, Daron Hagen and Paul Moravec.
 In addition, Studio Artists also perform for a myriad of patron and community events.

 Professional development opportunities for all levels of Studio Artists include study with incoming professional opera singers, conductors and directors as well as insight into the business of opera.

-Auditions for Resident Artist positions with Kentucky Opera are held in Cincinnati, Philadelphia and Louisville.
+Auditions for Resident Artist positions with Kentucky Opera are held in Cincinnati, Louisville and New York City.
 Artists are paid a weekly stipend and provided with patron housing while on contract.
 Artists are responsible for their own transportation to, from and around Louisville during their residency.